robwilde/TwitchPress/wp-content/plugins/twitchpress-um-extension/readme.txt

 No special upgrade instructions this time.

 == Changelog ==
+= 1.4.0: April 17, 2018 =

+* Bugfixes:
+  - Options were not showing due to the main file in Ultimate Member being renamed.

 = 1.3.0 =
 * FIX - Role set improved in set_twitch_subscribers_um_role() by ensuring WP user ID is set.
 * DEV - Entry is made in new history data when a users role changes.